|(a) Purpose. Pharmacies compounding sterile preparations,

 (2) compounding, dispensing, and delivery of a reasonable

-quantity of a compounded sterile preparation in a Class A (Community),
+quantity of a compounded sterile preparation in Class A-S, Class B,

 (3) compounding and distribution of compounded sterile

-preparations by a Class A (Community) pharmacy for a Class C (Institutional)
+preparations by a Class A-S pharmacy for a Class C-S pharmacy; and

 (4) compounding of sterile preparations by a Class

-C (Institutional) pharmacy and the distribution of the compounded
+C-S pharmacy and the distribution of the compounded preparations to

-preparations to other Class C (Institutional) pharmacies under common
+other Class C or Class C-S pharmacies under common ownership.

 (b) Definitions.
 In addition to the definitions for